 If you want to trade all your Bitcoin for an alt, select 100% in the Buy options and click buy.
-Market option is to buy the coin/token at the current price, and the limit option is for traders who are looking to buy at a certain price.
+The market option is to buy the coin/token at the current price, and the limit option is for traders looking to buy at a certain price.

-Unless you're a trader, you don't need to consider the Limit Buy option.
-Just select the percentage of your Bitcoins that you want to allocate to your preferred altcoin, and it will sit in your hot wallet.
+Unless you’re a trader, you don’t need to consider the Limit Buy option.
+Select the percentage of Bitcoins you want to allocate to your preferred altcoin, which will sit in your hot wallet.

 That brings us to the conclusion of this quick ‘how to buy Bitcoin (BTC)’ guide.

-Just like Gold and Silver, Bitcoin is on the rise lately.
-If you aren't involved in cryptocurrencies yet, now is the best time to get started (This is not financial advice, do your own research).
+Just like Gold and Silver, Bitcoin has been on the rise lately.
+If you aren’t involved in cryptocurrencies yet, now is the best time to get started (This is not financial advice, do your own research).